samuelecivale/Deep-Learning-Hackaton/README.md

 ## Procedure

 1. **Fine-Tuning on Individual Datasets:**
-   - Top-performing models developed by [cminuttim](https://github.com/cminuttim/) were fine-tuned separately on each dataset (e.g., dataset A) to adapt to specific data characteristics.
+   - Top-performing models developed by [cminuttim](https://github.com/cminuttim/) were fine-tuned separately on each dataset (e.g., dataset A).

 2. **Prediction:**
    - An ensemble of fine-tuned models is used for generating predictions on the test set.